vedant25bsa10093-tech/Smart-Home-Electricity-Estimator-/README.md

   - Monthly consumption (kWh × 30 days)
   - Estimated electricity bill (₹)
 - Identifies the appliance that consumes the most energy
-- Clean, menu-based interactive system
+- Clean, menu based interactive system
-- Beginner-friendly code with clear structure
+- Beginner friendly code with clear structure
 - No external dependencies — runs using core Python only

 ---